MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/exposed-apis-create-app-webapp.md

 [!include[Prerelease information](prerelease.md)]

-This page describes how to create an application to get programmatical access to Windows Defender ATP without a user.
+This page describes how to create an application to get programmatic access to Windows Defender ATP without a user.

-If you need programmatical access Windows Defender ATP on behalf of a user, see [Access Windows Defender ATP on behalf of a user](exposed-apis-create-app-nativeapp.md)
+If you need programmatic access Windows Defender ATP on behalf of a user, see [Get access wtih user context](exposed-apis-create-app-nativeapp.md)

-If you are not sure which access you need, see [Use Windows Defender ATP APIs](apis-intro.md).
+If you are not sure which access you need, see [Get started](apis-intro.md).

 Windows Defender ATP exposes much of its data and actions through a set of programmatic APIs.
 Those APIs will help you automate workflows and innovate based on Windows Defender ATP capabilities.
 The API access requires OAuth2.0 authentication.
 For more information, see [OAuth 2.0 Authorization Code Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).